daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 For the ingress resource check closely to make sure there are no typos in the TLS config, and that the host name you are using to reach the app is in the list of `hosts`.

 For the certificate, check that it has a CN or SAN that matches the host you are using to reach the app.
 If it does not, then the ingress-controller will consider it to be an invalid certificate, and will not use it to serve HTTPS.
-If this is the case, you will see errors in the ingress-controller logs that explain why the cert is not being used:
+If this is the case, you will see errors in the ingress-controller logs that explain why the cert is not being used.

 As an example, if I create a certicate with the CN `cks.example.com`, but configure my ingress to use the NLB address as the host, then the ingress controller will reject the certificate on the grounds that it does not match the route configured for my ingress.